 Are you going through a divorce in Lawrenceville, Georgia?
 Divorce in itself can be overwhelming, but you have to resolve serious issues like child custody, child support, spousal support, and property division.
 Our divorce lawyers can help you through this difficult and emotional process.

-Crystal Wright Law, LLC is an established and respected law firm known throughout the state for providing exceptional legal representation to our clients.
+Crystal Wright Law is an established and respected law firm known throughout the state for providing exceptional legal representation to our clients.
 We know the Georgia divorce process through and through, and we know how to get the best possible outcome for your family law issue.

-How Crystal Wright Law, LLC, Can Help With Your Divorce in Georgia
+How Crystal Wright Law, Can Help With Your Divorce in Georgia

 When your marriage breaks down, the legal process for divorce is likely the furthest thing from your mind.
 Divorce is often a complicated process; it may be overwhelming to think about all that must be done before ending your marriage.

 Engaging the services of Crystal Wright Law, can make all the difference in bringing you peace of mind.
 We have years of experience handling divorce cases in Lawrenceville, Georgia.
 We’re known for offering compassionate and skilled legal services.
 In fact, our firm has won the “Avvo’s Client Choice Award” for our representation of individuals and families in Gwinnett County.

 While every case is different, here are just a few things our Lawrenceville family law attorneys can do for you:

 - Listen to your story to understand the specific details of your case

 - Walk you through the divorce process so you understand how it works